-373. The case study took a mixed methods approach, using both desk review of project and national documents, as well as interviews with representatives of the Government of Kenya, Agency and project staff, and external stakeholders.
+The case study took a mixed methods approach, using both desk review of project and national documents, as well as interviews with representatives of the Government of Kenya, Agency and project staff, and external stakeholders.
 Due to continued travel restrictions and safety considerations as a result of the ongoing COVID-19 pandemic, the case study was largely conducted remotely.
 The lead international and national consultants carried out seven interviews by call.
 The national consultant also took a field visit to one of the four counties, Murang'a, where the ongoing FS-IAP Water Fund project is implemented.
 Due to COVID-19 field visits to other counties were not possible in this evaluation.
 In Murang'a country the consultant met with the County Executive Committee for Agriculture, County and Civil Society Organization (CSO) extension workers, followed by discussions with beneficiaries in the field.
 All COVID-related national and local guidelines were followed throughout the duration of the field visit.
 At completion, evaluation findings were validated through a virtual closing meeting headed by the designated representative of the Kenya GEF operational focal point and with stakeholders from all relevant projects (Appendix 1 for list of participants).

-Chatura Finance GEF ID Project Coverage Agency approved / completed GEF USS Co- finance million Source of Co-finance 9139 FS-IAP: Upper Tana Nairobi Water Fund Project (UTNWFP) 4 counties [] in Upper Tana (Murang'a, Nyeri, Nyandarua, Laikipia) IFAD Under implement- ation 2016-2021 7.2 61.05 Private sector, Counties, CSO, Beneficiaries IFAD Ioan project [] 10292 SFM impact program Drylands: Strengthening forest management for improved biodiversity conservation and climate resilience in the Southern rangelands of Kenya 2 aouthern counties (Kajiado, Narok) IUCN Submitted for CEO endorsement, returned to Agency to address comments 5.94 13.0 Counties, Private sector, CSO, IUCN 10598 FOLUR impact program: Integrated landscape management for conservation and restoration of the Mt.
-Elgon Ecosystem in Western Kenya 2 western counties (Bungoma, Tran Nzoia) FAO Included in Council- Approved PFD 5.35 51.2 Counties, Private sector, CSO, IUCN
+GEF ID Project Coverage Agency Status Finance e approved / GEF Co- Source of completed finance Cofinance US\$ million 9139 FS-IAP: Upper Tana Nairobi Water Fund Project (UTNWFP) 4 counties [] in Upper Tana (Murang'a, Nyeri, Nyandarua, Laikipia) IFAD Under implement- ation 2016-2021 7.2 61.05 Private sector, Counties, CSO, Beneficiaries IFAD loan project [] 10292 SFM impact program Drylands: Strengthening forest management for improved biodiversity conservation and climate resilience in 2 aouthern counties (Kajiado, Narok) IUCN Submitted for CEO endorsement, returned to Agency to address comments 5.94 13.0 Counties, Private sector, CSO, IUCN